 Practice makes perfect, right?
 Do you have any idea how much you will improve as a photographer if you make it a point to shoot often – especially daily?
 I started this journey in 2014, when I got my first DSLR camera.
 I know it can be frustrating and easy to get discouraged when the pictures you are producing aren’t matching you vision, but nothing is mastered overnight.
 My journey with photography has taken a lot of practice, a lot of education and a lot of patience.

 I was once a new mom with a nice DSLR camera and was disappointed with my pictures too, we’ve all been there!
-At the end of last year, I combined my passion for photography with my passion for communicating and I taught a four-week course on the basics of photography.
+I combined my passion for photography with my passion for communicating and teach a four-week course on the basics of photography.
 I know first-hand that with a little bit of knowledge about the basics, you can take your photographs to the next level.
 If you’re interested in joining my February run of the class, head on over to my learn page to learn more, read reviews and sign up!

 Oh, and little one.
 I'm sorry for the shirt your Auntie Kristen made you, but there is not a chance!